-Perspective and curiosity make a great strategic communicator
+Diverse perspective and curiosity make a great strategic communicator

 During the 9/11 crisis, Carlos was working as Assistant Commissioner at the NYC Department of Youth and Community Development.
 In that role, Carlos assisted communities across New York, managed crisis communications, and troubleshooted at the emergency center.
 The lessons learned from his professional and personal experiences led him to open a consulting firm handling web and other technology projects.
 Carlos used emerging technologies to support small businesses by having them implement new processes, procedures, and policies to improve customer service and acquire new customers online.
 In 2007 Mayor Bloomberg appointed him as Executive Director of the Latin Media and Entertainment Commission where he was instrumental in attracting major companies to New York City, increasing tourism, creating new events, and generating new revenues.
-While working in these professional roles, Carlos pursued in 2000 a Master degree in Public Administration and in 2007 a Master in Public Relations and Corporate Communication at New York University.
+In 2016, he joined DoITT as Director of Partnerships where he was instrumental in developing communications plans and strategic partnerships.

 Making time to serve people was also important.
 For over 20 years, Carlos served on community-based organizations’ boards and did pro bono constituent service to help working class parents, seniors, veterans, union workers, LGBT, immigrants, small business owners, and other groups.
 In 1994 he was elected State Committee Member on the Westside of Manhattan where he served 14 years and advocated for changes in policies affecting the lives of New Yorkers.
 Moreover, in 1999 Carlos ran for the City Council and in 2005 for Manhattan Borough President.